micmejia/bible-dump/AMPC/Acts/Acts 13.md

-The next Sabbath almost the entire city gathered together to hear the Word of God [concerning [^k]the attainment through Christ of salvation in the kingdom of God].
+The next Sabbath almost the entire city gathered together to hear the Word of God [concerning the attainment through Christ of salvation in the kingdom of God].